Systematic Failures in Collective Reasoning under Distributed Information in Multi-Agent LLMs: HiddenBench : A Scalable Benchmark for Collective Reasoning

 \section{\textsc{HiddenBench}: A Scalable Benchmark for Collective Reasoning}

 Given the consistent failures observed in our initial Hidden Profile tasks, we construct \textsc{HiddenBench} as a diagnostic benchmark for systematically characterizing limitations in multi-agent LLM systems.
 Rather than targeting task difficulty or individual reasoning ability, \textsc{HiddenBench} is designed to isolate failures arising from decentralized coordination under distributed and partially observable information.
-The full benchmark and related code are released via \href{https://anonymous.4open.science/r/HiddenBench_Anonymous_Repo}{Anonymous GitHub}.
+We release the \href{https://huggingface.co/datasets/YuxuanLi1225/HiddenBench}{full benchmark}, \href{https://github.com/Yassellee/HiddenBench_ICML}{customizable evaluation suite}, and \href{https://huggingface.co/datasets/YuxuanLi1225/HiddenBench-results}{generated corpus} via Hugging Face~\cite{huggingface} and GitHub~\cite{github}.

 To construct a scalable benchmark, we extend beyond established tasks from social psychology to automatically generated ones with theory-based verification.
 As a result, \textsc{HiddenBench} consists of 65 Hidden Profile tasks spanning diverse decision-making contexts with varying information structures (e.g., healthcare, organizational planning, cultural preservation).